Thenlie/mdnman/lib/html/global_attributes/exportparts/index.md

 ### Nested component

 Continuing the above `<card-component>` example, we create a nested component by wrapping the `<card-component>` within another component; in this case, the `<card-wrapper>` component.
-We then export the parts from the nested component that we want to make styleable from outside the component's shadow tree with the `exportparts` attribute.
+We then export the parts from the nested component that we want to make stylable from outside the component's shadow tree with the `exportparts` attribute.

 #### HTML